Young Professionals: As a Housing Coordinator, Jess Carroll Enjoys Helping Others Find Places to Live

 “Sometimes we have to play between the tenants and the landlords.
 The places the tenants find, they have to pass an inspection.
 I don’t personally do the inspections, but sometimes we have to answer questions,” she said.

-Jess’s work is highly appreciated by her colleagues, stated Penny Campbell, the housing authority’s executive director.
+Jess’s work is highly appreciated by her colleagues, stated Penny Campbell, Executive Director of Clarion County Housing Authority.

 On a personal note, Jess is married to Ian Carroll, and the couple had their first child, a baby boy, in June.
 To her, family is extremely important.